Implementing real polyhedral homotopy: Real polyhedral homotopy implementation

 \subsection{An \texttt{rph\_track} option}

-The optional argument \texttt{Certification}, certifies that all real solutions to a patchedworked system $F$ are found.
-This is done by an a posteriori certification for numerical approximations obtained by the real polyhedral homotopy.
-For a patchworked system $F$, when the real polyhedral homotopy root-finding is certified, the function returns a list of solutions to $F$ and $1$; otherwise, it returns $0$.
+The optional argument \texttt{Certification}, certifies all real solutions to a patchworked system $F$ found through the aforementioned real polyhedral homotopy algorithm are in fact good approximations to $F(x) = 0$.
+Given correct path tracking, the real polyhedral homotopy guarantees to find all real solutions when the system is patchworked.
+To guarantee that the path tracking was done correctly, we use an \textit{a posteriori} certification.
+For a patchworked system $F$, when the real polyhedral homotopy root-finding is certified, the function returns a list of solutions to $F(x) = 0$ and $1$; otherwise, it returns $0$.

 \begin{leftbar}

 \end{leftbar}